 With help from Kelly, we’re breaking down your wedding reception table options that will leave guests happy and comfortable.

-A great complement to a more ‘family-style’ feel, round tables can be implemented in almost any room style, from an outdoor reception under a tent to the country club.
+Round tables can be implemented in almost any reception style, from an outdoor party under a tent to the country club.
 As a general rule, standard dimensions make round tables available in 36”, 48”, 60”, and 72”, with enough space to be able to seat 2-4 people, 4-6 people, 8 people, and 10 people per table, respectively.
-“When it comes to social distancing, every state and county is different on rules, but typically with a 60” round, we are seeing four guests at a table that size to offer substantial space for guests,” says Kelly.

 Depending on the length, rectangular tables can seat anywhere from a larger group of 10 to a more intimate gathering of just four.
 “Typically I use an oversized rectangle table that is a 4’ x 8’ table,” shares Kelly.
 “For seated dinners, this offers more space for your charger, glassware, and more, while still allowing plenty of space for floral in the center of the table.”
 Perfect for an outdoor reception (with or without a tent) a rectangular table creates a sort of symmetry throughout the space.